Exact Terms

 Buyer Messaging term

-Message hierarchy: meaning, examples, and AI prompt use.
+Message hierarchy: meaning, examples, and expert terminology.

 Orders claims so the most important point lands first.